ONLINE GAMING IN INDIA

-Gaming or gambling dating back to the ancient times was one of the most prominent leisure activities in India.
+Gaming or gambling, dating back to ancient times was one of the most prominent leisure activities in India.
 Be it the board games in the ages of Ramayana or Shakuni’s dice game in the epic tale of Mahabharata, India had it since the very beginning.

-Evidently, Indians have very well kept the age-old tradition alive and has witnessed growth in the gaming industry.
-The gaming industry is currently valued at $900 million (approx.) with an expected annual growth rate of 14.3%.
-India with the world’s largest youth population of 356 million people (300 millions of which consist of gamers) is all set to lead the global gaming market in the coming years.
+Evidently, Indians have very well kept the age-old tradition alive and the country has witnessed growth in the gaming industry.
+India with the world’s largest youth population of 464 million people (around 300 million of which consist of gamers) is all set to lead the global gaming market in the coming years.

 Gaming or Gambling? – the two distinguished

 In India, games of chance are prohibited as they are covered under the definition of gambling, whereas, games of skill are permitted in India.
-However, the State of Odisha, Assam and Telangana has specifically outlawed both ‘games of skill’ and ‘games of chance’ in their jurisdiction.
+However, the State of Andhra Pradesh and Telangana, Tamil Nadu, Odisha, Assam, Sikkim, and Nagaland have specifically outlawed both ‘games of skill’ and ‘games of chance’ in their jurisdiction.